 After a chance meeting they realised that they have very similar approaches to getting the best out of people.
-This is what I’m looking to summarise here.
-To help you take the most relevant pieces of information from the book to help improve your well-being, physical and mental performance and in so doing helping you rid your body of pain.
+This is article will summarise the most commonly useful nuggets from the book to help improve your well-being, physical and mental performance and in so doing helping you rid your body of pain.

-The idea is to save you time whilst at the same time inspiring you to read the whole book.
+This article is an introduction to this work and hopefully inspire you to read the whole book.
 Every one of my clients who as read the book has taken something different from it.
 Such is the richness of the text.
 I urge you to do the same.

 I’ve broken the takeaway messages into 6 sections.
 Please read each even if you don’t think they apply to you.
 You may be surprised!